chris-bratti/auth-server/README.md

 The server will start on port 8080 and will only be reachable via HTTPS

+## Example Client

+This project is currently being used by my [website](https://github.com/chris-bratti/chrisbratti-website) as a centralize authentication system.
+Check it out to see the app in action and an example of integrating an OAuth client!

 ## Contributions

 **This repo is open to contributions** - feel free to open a PR for any changes, updates, or refactors as you see fit.
 I am *quite* open to feedback on this project - if you have some good ideas I would love to see them :)